Is a Federal “Trust” also a State “Trust”?

 According to the complaint, Alliance stopped paying its bills in the fall of 2011, and unpaid carrier claims soon exceeded the $10,000 trust fund (at that time, the rules required at least $10,000 security[2]).
 Exacerbating the carriers’ woes, Pacific Financial failed to (1) notify carriers that claims against the trust fund exceeded the fund’s balance, (2) require Alliance to replenish the trust, or (3) terminate the trust per FMCSA procedures.
 Although carrier claims exhausted the trust fund in October 2011, unknowing carriers continued hauling loads through January 2012.
 Several carriers filed claims against the (already-exhausted) trust fund in January and February 2012.
 Pacific Financial finally took steps to cancel the trust in late January, and the trust was cancelled a month later.
 Pacific Financial made no payments to carriers from the trust fund.

-C. The Pacific Financial court determined that the broker rules created a state common law trust.
+C. The Pacific Financial court determined that the broker rules created a state common law trust

 OOIDA and the carriers who took loads from Alliance in December and January sued Pacific Financial.
 They claimed that Pacific Financial, because it was “trustee” of the broker’s trust fund, owed fiduciary duties to the carriers like any other trust beneficiaries.
 According to the carriers, when Pacific Financial failed to cancel the trust or take other steps to protect carriers despite receiving credible information that Alliance couldn’t pay its bills (and that unpaid claims exceeded the $10,000 trust fund), Pacific Financial violated its fiduciary obligations to protect the carriers’ interests.
 The carriers claimed that Pacific Financial violated the state’s (Arizona) trust statutes (the plaintiffs later moved to add claims under Arizona common law of trusts).